-Samantha Deur, Kids on a Mission Program Manager
+Samantha Deur, Program Manager

 Samantha is from Northern Virginia and graduated from Virginia Commonwealth University with a degree in Sociology.
 Helping individuals reach their full potential is Sam’s passion, and she thinks empathy is a crucial skill for a meaningful life.
 While living in Richmond, she spent her time working with local non-profit organizations, as well as volunteering with Give Kids the World.
 Sam also worked with Opportunity Alliance Reentry and the Richmond Juvenile Detention Center.
 She held the role as Assistant Program Director to Full STEAM Ahead, a Richmond-based organization dedicated to empowering young women in the fields of science, technology, engineering, arts, and math.
 Sam is a firm believer in the power of philanthropy and cooperation, and her favorite quote is: “Altruism is innate, but it’s not instinctual.
 Everybody’s wired for it, but a switch has to be flipped.”

 Allison grew up in Pensacola, Florida and moved to DC to work on Capitol Hill.
 After moving on to use her psychology and child development degree as Director of a non-profit focused on residential treatment centers for children, she stayed home with her small children for several years.
 During that time, she discovered a love of photography and began her own photography business, focusing on child portraiture and photography workshops for women.
 Allison has also been involved in community projects, becoming the President of her local PTA and starting the Book Nation Book Drive, collecting over 4,000 books for local children in need.
 Feeling called to become more involved in non-profits and giving back, Allison was thrilled to join Touching Heart.
 She lives in Leesburg with her husband, Steve and their two sons, Jack and Josh.